HCDP/ascdp/README.md

-# precipitation_application
+# ASCDP
-Ike Wai application for dissemination and visualizing precipitation for the state of Hawaii
+Application for dissemination and visualizing climate data for American Samoa